Mahmoud Saremi

 Mahmoud Saremi (c.
-1968 – 8 August 1998) was an Iranian reporter, working for IRNA, as the news agency's head of office in Mazari Sharif.
-He was killed by the Taliban when they occupied the Iranian consulate in Mazari Sharif, together with eight Iranian diplomats (see 1998 Iranian diplomats assassination in Afghanistan).
+1968 – 8 August 1998) was an Iranian reporter, working for IRNA, as the news agency's head of office in Mazar-i-Sharif, Afghanistan.
+He was killed by the Taliban when they occupied the Iranian consulate in Mazar-i-Sharif, together with eight Iranian diplomats (see 1998 Iranian diplomats assassination in Afghanistan).

 He was born in Chahar Bareh village near Borujerd in Lorestān Province.
-Saremi's date of death (17 Mordad in the Iranian calendar) is named Reporter's Day in Iran.
+Saremi's date of death (17 Mordad in the Iranian calendar) is named National Journalists' Day in Iran.
 A boulevard in Tehran, in Ekbatan, is also named after Saremi.